Jump to Dark Chocolate Pudding Recipe

 Stir in bittersweet chocolate until smooth.

-Stir in butter and vanilla extract until smooth.
+Stir in the butter and vanilla extract until smooth.
 Allow to cool for a few minutes, stirring occasionally to release the steam and prevent “skin” from forming on top.

-Pour into 8 (4 – 6 ounce) ramekins, cups, glasses, whatever you want as long as they can handle the heat.
+Pour hot pudding into 8 (4 – 6 ounce) ramekins, cups, glasses, whatever you want as long as they can handle the heat.
 Pretty teacups are kind of fun.
 I only used one pretty glass for the cover shot because I couldn’t be bothered to dust off the rest.
 Cover with plastic wrap, placed right on top of the pudding to prevent a skin from forming and chill for a least a few hours and up to a few days.

 (Okay, to be honest, we put a few in the freezer for about 15 minutes and ate them still slightly warm because it was almost bedtime.
 Delicious!)